FailAcademy/learning/adp-vancouver/_slides/week-01/02-intro-to-react.md

 class: center, middle

 .large[
-   Let's see how we would create a component both ways...
+   Let's take a closer look at how we would create a React component both ways...
 ]

 ---